RiemannAI/theta/docs/examples.rst

 ======================

-We have prepared some basic ipython notebooks in the :code:`examples` folder, however in the next lines we show basic examples for the potential interesting training modes for RTBMs.
+We have prepared some basic ipython notebooks in the :code:`examples` folder to demonstrate the functionality of the package.
+Here, we give only two simple examples to show the general usage pattern.

 Probability estimation
 ######################

-Let's consider the simple example of training a RTBM to learn a gaussian probability distribution.
+Let's consider the example of training a RTBM to learn a gaussian probability distribution.

 1. The first step consists in generating normal distributed data::